rishikhuranasufi/openhack/README.md

 * Command to verify terraform installation --> terraform -v

-Once the above software's are installed, follow below steps to deploy API.
+Once the above software is installed, please follow the below steps to deploy API -

 ### Steps to install and deploy API
 * Clone this Repo, go to teameqs-api directory and update file src/main/resources/application.yml file with AWS accesskey and secretKey.
 * From root of teameqs-api execute command mvn clean install -DskipTests=true.
-* Go to target directory and copy jar file to Linux machine where you have installed all pre-reqs s/w's.
+* Go to target directory and copy jar file to Linux machine where you have installed all pre-reqs software.
 * Create a directory under user home with name .openhack for-example ~/.openhack and copy code pipeline and notification directory from Repo to .openhack directory
 * Execute command java -jar openhack-app-**.jar </dev/null &>/dev/null &
 * Go to URL http://DOMAIN_NAME:8090/eqs-team/swagger-ui.html and you will see two API.
-* Try out both the API's with all required parameter and see AWS infra getting created automatically for you.
+* Fill the details of required parameters in the API and see the AWS infra and notification getting created automatically for you.